High-Fidelity Capacity Expansion Planning for Puerto Rico's Electric Power System: Capacity Expansion Planning

 \section{Capacity Expansion Planning}

 To determine a cost-optimal long-term investment plan for the Puerto Rico power system, we consider the problem of Capacity Expansion Planning (CEP), a structured mathematical optimization problem that can be formulated as a stochastic mixed-integer linear program (MILP).
-The model aims to find the best portfolio of new generators and storage, and the size and location of these units, subject to constraints on land-use, fuel availability, thermal limits of transmission lines, thermal generator commitments, generator availability, and demand projections.
-The objective of the model is to minimize overall system investment and operational costs, including a high penalty on load shedding to encourage system reliability.
+The model aims to find the best portfolio of new generators and storage, and the sizes and locations of these units, subject to constraints on land-use, fuel availability, thermal limits of transmission lines, thermal generator commitments, generator availability, and demand projections.
+The objective of the model is to minimize overall system investment and operational costs, in addition to a high penalty on load shedding to encourage high system reliability.
+From a planning perspective, the purpose of this formulation is not only to identify least-cost capacity additions but also to test whether candidate portfolios remain operationally feasible under realistic conditions of particular importance in the Puerto Rico system, including hourly variability, unit commitment constraints, fuel limitations, and elevated outage rates for legacy thermal units.

-There are three features of our model worth highlighting: 1) the model is a nodal model with high spatial and temporal resolution 2) it includes high-resolution modeling of the operational details of thermal generators, including constraints on their fuel supply, and 3) it is a stochastic model.